[Korean Artists of Note] Artist Kim Sung-hwan's layered works expand organically

+Kim Sung-hwan poses next to his video installation work "Washing Brain and Corn" at Barakat Contemporary in Samcheong-dong, Seoul, Aug.
+22. (Park Hae-mook/The Korea Herald)

+This is the last in a six-part series highlighting the next generation of Korean artists active in the international art scene.-- Ed.

 Clicking through artist Kim Sung-hwan’s website is like searching through an archive of materials that seem somehow relevant to each other, only their connections are not quite apparent.
-Each click yields yet another interesting aspect – a shot of a paragraph from a book, a black-and-white photo depicting a historical moment, the artist’s own drawings and videos.
+Each click yields yet another interesting material -- a shot of a paragraph from a book, a black-and-white photo that captures a historical moment, the artist’s own drawings and videos.

 The site appears to function as a depository of Kim’s research into topics that hold his interest, which invariably means they will be turned into art in one form or another.
 Just reading a few sentences flagged with a Post-it marker is enough to spark one’s curiosity.
 In what context was this said, observed or written?
 It is enough to make one want to do some sleuthing on one’s own.
-It also builds up anticipation about how Kim will put all of this together into an organic work.
+It also builds up anticipation about how Kim will pull them together into an organic work.

 An exhibition of his works, “Sung Hwan Kim: Night Crazing,” running through Oct.
 30 at Barakat Contemporary in Samcheong-dong, Seoul, is an opportunity to see how this polymath of an artist takes a topic and expands on it, adding layers and branching out.